 In the last 70 years or so, modern technology and advancements in medicine have alleviated a lot of the brutality of everyday life.
 This has enabled the world’s population to more than quadruple in just one century.
 However, even with our advancements in technology, political machinations have proven to be the most significant threat to humanity in the 20th century.
 As Marxism, Socialism, and Communism took hold in various places, the total dead in their wake has been in excess of 100 million.
-In fact, more people died in the 20th century due to these ideas then all the wars for the past twenty centuries combined.
+In fact, more people died in the 20th century due to these ideas than all the wars for the past twenty centuries combined.

-But since we live in an age where technology keeps evolving so quickly (flying cars, trans-humanism, artificial intelligence, 5 and 6G networks, crypto-currency, quantum computers, hypersonic travel, genetic modifications and all the rest), the expectation amongst “the experts” is that we will continue to evolve as a race until humans and machines are virtually indistinguishable.
+But since we live in an age where technology keeps evolving so quickly (flying cars, trans-humanism, artificial intelligence, 5 and 6G networks, crypto-currency, quantum computers, hypersonic travel, genetic modifications, and all the rest), the expectation amongst “the experts” is that we will continue to evolve as a race until humans and machines are virtually indistinguishable.
 In an era of perpetual modernization, we tend to think that mankind will continue upward on a trajectory that achieves a Star Trek paradigm of a humanistic utopia.

 Speaking of Thomas Hobbes, he is most famous for his treatise on the social-political contract titled Leviathan.
 Below is a short summation of that text.